OloyedeTobi/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that displays the content list of your current directory
+a script to display current directory content in long format